-- 1.1.1 This year the IAC Rules Committee received 25 proposals.
-The Rules Committee submitted the proposals to the members for comment, collected those comments, and presented them to the IAC Board with their recommendations. - 1.1.2 Of the original 25 proposals, 15 were accepted and 10 rejected by the board. - 1.1.3 The deadline for new proposals is July 1st 2021.
+- 1.1.1 This year the IAC Rules Committee received 62 proposals.
+The Rules Committee submitted the proposals to the members for comment, collected those comments, and presented them to the IAC Board with their recommendations. - 1.1.2 Of the original 62 proposals, 20 were accepted and 42 rejected by the board. - 1.1.3 The deadline for new proposals is July 1st 2022.
 Submit your proposals to: ruleschair@iac.org.

-1.11.2 Editing Principles
+1.2 Editing Principles

-- 1.2.1 The Rules Committee strives to maintain this document so that it says things only once, as succinctly as possible, in the most logical order. - 1.2.2 To improve clarity, the IAC Rule Book includes only rules.
+- 1.2.1 The Rules Committee strives to maintain this document so that it says things only once, as succinctly as possible, in the most logical order.
+Revisions from last year are indicated with a change bar in the outside margin. - 1.2.2 To improve clarity, the IAC Rule Book includes only rules.
 Background information and instructional material is better placed in other documents.
 However, in some cases a rule is not easily grasped without supporting information.
 In these cases, an example, exception, and/or clarification may appear beneath the rule.